Stock Analysis on Net

 2 Click competitor name to see calculations.

-The financial data reveals several key trends in the company's debt and capital structure over the analyzed periods.
+The financial data reveals several important trends regarding the company's debt levels and capital structure over the observed periods.

 Total Debt (including operating lease liability)